- About us

-I was immediately put through to Kate, the Senior Practitioner who oversees the birth records and intermediary service at SFCS.
+I made contact with SFCS and was put through to Kate, a Consultant Social Worker at the Society.
 Kate and I spoke in detail about the implications of my search – the affect it might have on me, my family, my birth family and any half-siblings I may have.
 I also had to consider how I would feel if it all came to nothing.
 What if my birth mother had already passed away, or didn’t want to see me?

 After much soul-searching and further conversations with Kate, I decided to proceed.
 Kate was able to trace my birth records, my adoption records, and additional information about my parents’ circumstances at the time.
 She also discovered that my mother was still alive and was able to find out where she lived.